Bryan travelled from Salt Lake City, Utah, to the Ballogie Estate in Aboyne, Aberdeenshire, to take on the historic Dinnie Stones.

 He travelled to Scotland to take on the challenge, and was watched by his family as he lifted the granite boulders while dressed in a kilt.

 The former American footballe broke the 31-second record set only three weeks ago by current UK strongman Mark Felix.

 He told STV News: “We had the trip planned before I knew about doing the stones.

 “A lot of people have tried to lift the stones and a lot have failed.
 The UK strongman set the record three weeks ago and I’ve beaten that, which was something special in itself.

 “I grew up in the UK so I’ve been to Scotland a few times.
 My family has ties to the MacDonald and MacGregor clans, going back 140 or 150 years.”

-Asked if he thought his ancestors would be proud of his achievement, Mr Hunasker, a former American football player, added: “I hope so.”
+When asked if he thought his ancestors would be proud of his achievement, he said: “I hope so.”